 - Snacks, drinks and incidentals.

 - Hotel services, such as room service or laundry service during this 10 days tour from Casablanca.

 - Tips and gratuities.

-This * 10 Days tour from Casablanca is customised by Grand Morocco LLC.
-“If our set itineraries do not match what you are looking for, please contact us and we will tailor-make an itinerary to suite your requirements”.
+PLEASE NOTE : This 10 days tour from Casablanca itinerary is customised by Grand Morocco LLC.
+“If our set itineraries do not match what you are looking for, please Contact us and we will tailor-make an itinerary to suite your requirements”.